 The 1200-thread count cotton cover isn't exceptionally soft and feels a little thick.
 Because of this, the cover is quite crinkly when you move around under the blankets.
 If you're a sensitive sleeper, this may prove loud enough to disrupt your sleep.
 Plush, warm, and super comfortable, this goose-down comforter is one for those that like to be enveloped by their blanket.

 The Decroom 100% Cotton Quilted Down is the answer for those looking for a down piece for a high-use room.
 It's machine washable, which eliminates any trips to the dry cleaner.
 This lower maintenance requirement makes it perfect for anyone worried about the care but allured by the warmth.
 It provides plenty of warmth and is very cozy to snuggle up with.
 The product uses a 40-ounce fill weight, which won't feel as heavy on your body as some.

 In the middle of summer, our tester woke up sweating and had to toss the blanket off, switching to a model with a better warmth-to-breathability ratio.
 The cover of this comfort has a paper bag-like sound when rustling around between positions, which could be problematic for light sleepers.
 If you're a cold sleeper and like a warm sleeping environment, this might be a great option for you.

-The AmazonBasics Reversible Microfiber is an excellent choice for dorm rooms as it is soft, easy to maintain, affordable, and aesthetically versatile.
-The polyester fabric is soft to the touch, which provides a light, and airy feel.
-The soft material can also be spot cleaned and machine washed when needed, which keeps your room looking fresh.
+The Amazon Basics Reversible Microfiber is an excellent choice for dorm rooms because it is soft, easy to maintain, affordable, and aesthetically versatile.
+The polyester fabric is soft to the touch and provides a light, airy feel.
+The soft material can be spot cleaned or machine washed when needed, which should help keep your room looking fresh.
 The product is offered in many reversible colors, which will match most rooms.

-> Why You Should Trust Us
+Why You Should Trust Us